ideditor/schema-builder/README.md

 ##### `name`

-The primary name of the feature type in American English.
+The primary name of the feature type in the `sourceLocale` language.

 Upon merging with `develop`, this is sent to Transifex for translating to other localizations.
 Changing the name of an existing preset will require it to be re-translated to all localizations.